sanjaka-wickremasinghe/motor-vehicle-analysis/README.md

 # motor-vehicle-analysis
-A university assignment on Australian motor vehicle accidents
+A university assignment on investigating motor vehicle accidents in Australia.